 Unfortunately the output of this command is too wide so the layout of the snippet is completely messed up.
 Now we know how a request actually figures out which controller to use we can start looking at implementing this controller.

-7..3 Gluing views and models together with a controller
+7.4.3 Glueing views and models together with a controller

 As you know the controller is the central piece of the MVC architecture that mediates the communication between the view and the model and vice versa.
 We will discuss the view later and we’ve already got some idea of what to do with models.
 Because our primary interest is the API side of the twitter application, we’ll make sure that the controller responds to XML and JSON for all the GET requests in addition to html.
 We know already which mechanism in rails is leveraged to make that happen.